dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/README.md

 This example demonstrates a Nudged Elastic Band Lithium Oxide 2x2x2 supercell with 1 Li vacancy employing periodic boundary conditions in all directions

-* **SiSupercellPostprocess**

-This example demonstrates the postprocessing tools, bandstructure and density of states (DOS) plots for 2&times;2&times;2 Si supercell with fully periodic boundary conditions.

 * **FeCuPt2Postprocess**

 This example demonstrates the postprocessing tools, bandstructure, density of states (DOS) and projected density of states (PDOS) plots for FeCuPt2 unit cell with fully periodic boundary conditions.